boboballu/RV32I-CPU-CORE/README.md

 *EMAIL  : tkesava@ncsu.edu*

 # Heterogeneous-multicore
-I is a part of my independent study, which is designing a heterogeneous chip-multi-processor RTL.
+I developed this project for my independent study, which is designing a heterogeneous chip-multi-processor RTL.
 The main objective of this project is to minimize the instruction cycles taken for a thread swap between two cores.
 The thread swapping technique exploits **3DIC design techniques** to swap the threads faster than the existing techniques.
 A timing accurate simulator for verifying the RTL core and a working compiler port (LLVM backend) for a RISCV based ISA(supported instns yet to be finalized) to compile the and run the benchmark applications, is also planned for this project.

 *-> far in future -> proxy kernel port for the core subsystem (may include a HTIF (host-target interface), which is not planned as of now).*